 This post is sponsored by the American Academy of Sleep Medicine.

-Tips On How To Adjust To Daylight Savings Time
+Tips On How To Help Your Body Adjust to Daylight Savings Time Change

 Along with nutrition and exercise, sleep is one of the three pillars of a healthy lifestyle.
 Missing sleep can be really hard on the body and the mood.
 As family lifestyle blogger I can tell you that sleep is so important to how we all feel and that how we each feel affects the whole family.
 But more than that, chronic insufficient sleep can lead to an increased risk of cardiovascular disease, stroke, type 2 diabetes, hypertension, depression, obesity and several types of cancer.
 The importance of sleep should not be underestimated.
 That is why it is so important for those who are sleep-deprived to prepare in advance for the spring time change.
 The key for how to adjust to daylight savings time lies in planning ahead and implementing these tips: